- Do I have to pay a membership fee to compete in GTA AM Tour events?

 See Prizing section of the website for Major Events and Tour Championship prizing

-12. What is the Myrtle Beach Order Of Merit and how do I earn points?
+12. What is the Order Of Merit Race and how do I earn points?

 The GTA AM Tour also features a season long Order of Merit competition in which points are awarded to every player, based on the order of finish in each event (see chart below).
-Overall Champions in each Flight will be determined at the Tour Championship (October 1st & 2md, 2017) and will be based on the player's BEST 10 of 24 EVENTS.
+Overall Champions in each Flight will be announced after the Tour Championship (September 30th &October 1st, 2018) and will be based on the player's BEST 10 of 28 EVENTS.
 Points awarded at the season Majors will be increased by 50% and will be doubled for the Tour Championship.
-In the event of a tie, Myrtle Beach Order of Merit places will be decided by the player's 9th BEST EVENT.
+In the event of a tie, Order of Merit places will be decided by the player's 9th BEST EVENT.
 If still tied, the player who has competed in most events will be awarded the place.

 |11th – 20th||10|